-The Heroic Trio is a Hong Kong superhero movie from 1993 that I remembered pretty fondly, mostly for being pretty batshit crazy.
+The Heroic Trio is a Hong Kong superhero movie from 1993 that I remembered pretty fondly, mostly for being absolutely batshit crazy.
 And yeah, that's still pretty much the main takeaway.

 Here's a small list of what you can expect out of it: